- Things you need to know

 How does block feeding work?

-- When you feed your baby during a six-hour period, breastfeed on demand from only one breast.
+- When you feed your baby during six hours, breastfeed on demand from only one breast.
 Alternate breasts every six hours.

 - If the breast that has not been fed from becomes engorged, you can express just enough milk to feel comfortable.
-The less milk removed from the breast, the less milk will be produced.
+The less milk removed from the breast, the less milk produced.

 - You can also use cool compresses to relieve any discomfort from the breast that has not been fed from, which will decrease blood flow and milk supply.
-Use the cold compress for one-half hour and then remove for one hour and so forth and so on.
+Use the cold compress for one-half hour,, then remove for one hour,, and so forth.

 - If block feeding has not reduced your supply within a week, you should seek out the help of a lactation consultant.